WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 You are allowed to submit multiple metrics, but we need you to indicate the primary metric.

+## Training Data

+Since data from previous WMT editions might be difficult to navigate we uploaded previous years data to Hugging Face Datasets.
+You can find DA, MQM and SQM annotations from previous years in the following links: [wmt-da-human-evaluation](RicardoRei/wmt-da-human-evaluation), [wmt-mqm-human-evaluation](RicardoRei/wmt-da-human-evaluation), [wmt-sqm-human-evaluation](RicardoRei/wmt-da-human-evaluation).

+If you wish to find the original data please check the [previous editions tab](https://wmt-metrics-task.github.io/subtasks/previous/) and in the results section you can find the original DAs.
+For MQM you can find the data [here](https://github.com/google/wmt-mqm-human-evaluation)

 ## Organization:

 - Alon Lavie, Unbabel